-We have significantly grown over recent years, staying true to our values and commitments and now support over 16,000 Carers.
+We have significantly grown over recent years, staying true to our values and commitments and now support over 16,000 carers across the west of Kent, Medway, the county of Lincolnshire and the London Borough of Waltham Forest.
 To deliver our services, we have an experienced team of over 130 staff and over 60 volunteers.

 We seek to recruit and retain a high calibre of committed staff, with a passion for delivering excellent support to Carers.

-Our offices are based at Strood, Tonbridge, Grantham and Walthamstowe, with most of our staff working remotely in the community in West Kent, Medway, Dartford, Gravesham and Swanley, Lincolnshire and the London Borough of Waltham Forest.
+Our offices are based at Strood, Tonbridge, Grantham and Waltham Forest, with most of our staff working remotely in the community supporting carers where they live.

 We actively promote equality of opportunity for all and we value diversity.